Assanur Rijal

-Assanur Rijal (born 2 March 1996) is an Indonesian professional footballer who plays as a forward for Liga 2 club Persiraja Banda Aceh.
+Assanur Rijal (born 2 March 1996) is an Indonesian professional footballer who plays as a forward for Liga 4 club PSAB Aceh Besar.

 Club career

 Aceh United

 In 2017 he joined Aceh United to compete in 2017 Liga 3.
 By the end of the season, he helped Aceh United to promote to Liga 2 for 2018 season.
 He was chosen as the best player of the league for this season, as well.
 The following season, he helped Aceh United to advance to second round in 2018 Liga 2, however, the team failed to secure a promotion to Liga 1.
 In the beginning of 2019, Aceh United was sold to other owner, and Assanur Rijal decided to resign from the club.

-Persiraja
+Persiraja Banda Aceh

-In 2019 he joined another club from Aceh, Persiraja to compete in 2019 Liga 2.
+In 2019, he joined another club from Aceh, Persiraja Banda Aceh to compete in 2019 Liga 2.
 He was the top goalscorer of the club in this season with 12 goals, and became the second top goalscorer of the league.
 He also helped Persiraja to promote to Liga 1.
 He scored the winning goal for Persiraja in the third place play-off against Sriwijaya.
-He made his Liga 1 debut on February 29, 2020, when Persiraja hosted Bhayangkara F.C. in the first Persiraja's match in 2020 Liga 1.
+He made his Liga 1 debut on 29 February 2020, when Persiraja hosted Bhayangkara in the first Persiraja's match in 2020 Liga 1.